 Right, you say.
 But I think about it.

-But I don’t know, you say.
-I think it could eventually, when we’re older.
+But I don’t know that, you say.
+I still think it can eventually, when we’re older.

-No, not in theory.
-We talked about it- You sigh.
-I mean I don’t understand how you get over someone that you never had a chance to get tired of.
+Of course not, you sigh.
+But, I don’t know how you get over someone that you never had a chance to get tired of.

 What do you mean?

-I mean our relationship didn’t end, you pause.
+Our relationship didn’t end, you pause.
 Life ended it.
-Distance ended it- everything else.
-We had to keep going– keep existing– and years went by before I realized that this person was moving on from me and I wasn’t.
+Distance ended it – everything else.
+We had to keep going – keep existing– and I held on.
+Years went by before I realized that this person was moving on from me and I wasn’t.

 She nods her head.
 How did he tell you?

 He didn’t have to, you say.
-We weren’t in the same place- we weren’t together–we saw each other when we could, but we knew there was no point at 18 years old.
-He never had to tell me it was over, he just started dating someone else.
+We weren’t in the same place – we saw each other when we could, but we knew there was no point at 18 years old.
+He never had to tell me it was over; he just started dating someone else.